-The IED is provided with intelligent and flexible functionality which collects different kinds of data, for example, in case of a fault event.
-The data gives substantial information for the post fault analysis.
+The IED is provided with intelligent and flexible functionality that collects different kinds of data.
+The recorded data gives substantial information for post fault analysis.

-- Disturbance records
+- DFR records

 - Fault records

 - Events

+- Load profile record

-6.1.3.1 Creating disturbance recordings
+6.1.3.1 Creating digital fault records

-Normally disturbance recordings are triggered by the IED applications but the recording can also be triggered manually.
+Normally DFR recordings are triggered by the IED applications but the recording can also be triggered manually.

-- 1. Select Main menu/Disturbance records. - 2.
-Select Trig recording with \uparrow or \downarrow . - 3.
-Press \leftarrow , change the value with \uparrow or \downarrow and press \leftarrow again.
+- 1. Select Main menu/DFR records. - 2.
+Select Trig recording with $\uparrow$ or $\downarrow$ - 3.
+Press , change the value with or , and press again.